 Look For Opportunities To Help!

-As always, Christians should be open to opportunities to help those in need, which is no less true during this time.
+Christians should always be open to opportunities to help those in need, which is no less true during this time.
 It will be more challenging to offer assistance with the social distancing and isolation rules in place but do not hesitate to help when the opportunity arises.

 Many are especially susceptible to the coronavirus, likely among your neighbors.
 It may be that you can do their shopping for them.
 Or potentially help them with maintaining the exterior of their house and grounds.

 Take The Opportunity To Develop Your Spirituality!

 You may find it challenging if you are among the many who find yourself spending more time at home than you are accustomed to.
 If you are in that position, take advantage of the opportunity to spend more time on personal development.
 You can read a book or start a ministry.
 Explore a field that you find interesting.
 Invest time in your family.
 There are countless things that you can do with your newly found free time.
 Maybe the most important thing you can do is to take advantage of the opportunity to grow spiritually.
 Christians often express that life is too busy to spend much time in prayer and Bible study.
 But, if you are one of those “stuck at home,” this is an ideal opportunity to invest in your spiritual life.
 Pray.
 Read the Bible.
 Pray some more.
 Meditate on what you are reading.
 Read a book on spiritual disciplines.
 Pray some more.
 Seek the Lord and His will for your life.
 Above all, don’t let this time go to waste.

 Rejoice And Give Thanks To God!